shramanMech/Refine-with-CFD-plus-plus/README.md

 ```
 genplif pltosout.bin vtk
 ```
-Open the mcfdsol.vtk file using paraview and save it as a .csv file named vol_data.csv.
-Copy the Python file **writesol.py** in the folder (or link it using ln -s to the folder) and run it.
-It will create a solution file named mach.sol.
-Make relevant changes in the Python file to read some other variable by changing the column number of the .csv file that it is instructed to read.
+Copy the Python file **writesol_volnsurf.py** in the folder (or link it using ln -s to the folder) and run it.
+It will create two solution files named *mach.sol* and *yplus.sol*.
+The script has been written to write out a volume variable and a surface variable.
+Make relevant changes in the Python file to read other variables by changing the variables *reqvar_vol*  and *reqvar_surf* in the Python script.

 **P.S.:** If the inital mesh was in a CFD++ readable format, along with the solution files, a *.su2* format of the mesh should also be exported using the following sequence: